Mental Health Therapist Online California: Counselor in California

 How can I support neurodiverse individuals?

-There are many ways to support neurodiverse individuals.
-Some significant ways to help include advocating for more inclusive education and workplaces.
-You can advocate for respect and recognition of special skills, different viewpoints, and creative thinking.
 You can help others make the paradigm shift to embracing neurodiversity.
 You can help them value differences in cognitive functioning instead of focusing on disorders, deficits, diagnosis, disabilities, or a viewpoint of dysfunction in mental processing.
+You don't need to go looking for places to advocate.
+Start where you are.

-You can also do smaller things to make life easier for neurodiverse people, such as using specific language to communicate clearly, or modifying the environment to be more accommodating.
+You can also do smaller things to make life easier for neurodiverse individuals.
+Small changes such as using specific language to communicate clearly, or modifying the environment to be more accommodating can make a big difference.
 Let them know how their different ways of being enhance your life and help you see things from different perspectives.
-No matter how big or small your gesture, every bit of support makes a difference.

 What counts as neurodivergent?